Chapter 8.12

 (8) "Occasional extra refuse" is disposable garbage in addition to the number of containers for which a customer has requested regular service.

-(9) "Can" means a watertight, galvanized, sheet metal or plastic receptacle of a tapered design not exceeding thirty-two gallons in capacity, four cubic feet or twelve pounds when empty and sixty five pounds when full, fitted with two handles and a tight fitting lid.
+(9) “Can” means a watertight, galvanized, sheet metal or plastic receptacle of a tapered design not exceeding thirty-two gallons in capacity, four cubic feet or twelve pounds when empty and sixty-five pounds when full, fitted with two handles and a tight fitting lid.
 A can shall be watertight, rodent and insect proof and shall be kept in a sanitary condition at all times.
 Alternate receptacles such as bags, boxes and bundles may be used in place of a can; provided, that a customer’s primary receptacle shall always be a minican, can or cart.

 (10) "Cart" means a plastic receptacle on wheels with handles and a tight fitting cover capable of being mechanically unloaded into collection vehicles operated by the contractor in accordance with the collector’s contract.
 Cart weights shall not exceed a maximum of ninety-five pounds for a sixty-eight gallon cart or a maximum of one hundred and thirty pounds for a ninety-five gallon cart.

-(11) "Container" means a detachable container which is to be left at a customer’s premises and to be emptied into the collector’s truck and which is lifted by mechanical means.
-All such containers shall be metal or of another material found by collector to be equally good for such purpose, easily cleanable and insect proof and approved by the city.
+(11) “Container” means a detachable container which is to be left at a customer’s premises and to be emptied into the collector’s truck and which is lifted by mechanical means.
+All such containers shall be metal or of another material found by the collector to be equally good for such purpose, easily cleanable and insect proof and approved by the city.
 If the containers are to be used for wet waste of any kind, they shall be watertight and have metal or plastic lids.

-(12) "Drop box" means a container, which is placed on a collector’s truck, by mechanical means and hauled to the disposal site and returned to customer’s premises.
+(12) “Drop box” means a container, which is placed on a collector’s truck, by mechanical means and hauled to the disposal site and returned to the customer’s premises.

 (13) "Minican" means a watertight, galvanized, sheet metal or plastic receptacle not exceeding twenty gallons in capacity, fitted with two sturdy handles, and a tight cover equipped with a handle.
 Minican weights shall not exceed forty pounds for each twenty gallons of nominal capacity.